brnlss/fullstack/part0/mermaid.md

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
-    server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
+    server-->>browser: [{ "content": "wassup", "date": "..." }, ..., { "content": "new note", "date": "..." } ]
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser executes the callback function that renders all the notes, including the new one
 ```